-How to pay Air Passenger Duty (APD) and the time it takes for payment to reach HM Revenue and Customs (HMRC).
+How to pay air passenger duty and the time it takes for payment to reach HM Revenue and Customs.

 Your notice to file will tell you the deadline for payment.
 This deadline is extended by 7 days if you pay by:

 - Direct Debit

-You must pay HMRC by the deadline or you may have to pay a penalty if your payment is late.
+Make sure you pay HMRC by the deadline.
+You may have to pay a penalty if your payment is late.

 The time you need to allow for payment to reach HMRC depends on how you pay.